 We hope that by offering support to all staff, we will promote a safer and better working environment for all employees.
 By offering mental health support we hope that this will also, in turn, reduce absenteeism across the workforce.
 We, as a company, are not only looking at the impacts of negative mental health on employees, but we are also looking at the effects of positive mental health on the workforce and what changes or new incentives we can implement to promote better employee mental health.

 Support Services Director Natasha Clarke is a fully trained Mental Health First Aider and has been with Aptus Utilities since 2011.
-During this time she has been responsible for overseeing the recruitment and training of employees and has been instrumental in facilitating their smooth transition.
+During this time she has been responsible for overseeing the recruitment and training of employees and has been instrumental in facilitating their smooth transition into the company.